anselmenumbisia/jjtech-ci-cd-pipeline-project-k8s/README.md

     - Instance type: t2.medium
     - Security Group (Open): 8081, 9100 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair
-    - User data (Copy the following user data): https://github.com/cvamsikrishna11/devops-fully-automated/blob/installations/nexus-setup.sh
+    - User data (Copy the following user data): https://github.com/anselmenumbisia/jjtech-ci-cd-pipeline-project-k8s/blob/main/installation-scripts/nexus.sh
     - Launch Instance

 5) ######  S3 and Dynamodb
 - create s3 bucket and dynamodb table for terraform backend.
 Partition key for dynamo db must be "LockID"
-- Replace values for s3 and dynamodb in provider.tf file ln 4-12
+- Replace values for s3 and dynamodb in provider.tf file in the terraform directory in the source code i.e lines  4-12

 ### Jenkins setup
 1) #### Access Jenkins